andrewgouin/react-native-cloudinary/README.md

                   timestamp, // timestamp in epoch time
-                  colors, // boolean matching what was requested from cloudinary returnDeleteToken, // boolean matching what was requested from cloudinary format, // string matching what was requested from cloudinary type // mimetype
+                  colors, // boolean matching what was requested from cloudinary returnDeleteToken, // boolean matching what was requested from cloudinary format, // string matching what was requested from cloudinary (null if not used) type // mimetype
           .then(r => /* Cloudinary response in r including public_id, etc. */)
           .catch(e => /* Cloudinary error in e*/);